It's time to land all the gigs. Here's a few professional freelancing tips for Motion Design.

 - You can even work from home in your pajamas all day with no one to judge your lack of fashion sense or personal hygiene.

 These are some awesome perks.
 I mean who doesn’t want to work on the coolest, best paying project ever while wearing their pajamas?

 With great freedom comes great responsibility.
-All those responsibilities your employer took on?
+All those administrative tasks your employer took on?
 Once you become a freelancer, they are all yours.
 You no longer get benefits, vacations, equipment, software, or a steady paycheck.
 Of course, you can get all these things as a freelancer.
 It just takes a bit more effort from you on the business end of things.

 At a staff job, you get to go to an office and work on the mograph projects that are assigned to you.
 Someone else goes out to get and manage the clients, scope the projects, do the invoicing, pay the taxes, rent the office space, buy the software licenses, pay your benefits, deal with taxes, and so on.

 When you go freelance you have to become the whole business.
 Freelancing is a scary thing for the uninitiated.
 After all, where on earth can you get money if you don’t get a paycheck every two weeks?

 This is the number one question we hear from students, new freelancers, and those considering making the jump to freelance.
 The answer?
 Hustle.

 Most work comes to freelancers in one of four ways:

 1. ONLINE FREELANCE SITES